felixwsiu/getyourubccourse/README.md

 - Change the information section to the front with steps to get it working, and create a standalone page for FAQ / INFO
 - Logo to put on navbar and maybe a footer for legitness
 - Instagram page / SEO for google
+- Add an image onto README
+- Once all is finished, give it a real domain :)